dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "PIT" in ORANK output :numref:`table_ES_header_info_es_out_ORANK`

-The probability integral transform (PIT) is the analog of the rank histogram for a probability distribution forecast (Dawid, 1984).
+The probability integral transform (PIT) is the analog of the rank histogram for a probability distribution forecast (:ref:`Dawid, 1984 <Dawid-1984>`).
 Its interpretation is the same as that of the verification rank histogram: Calibrated probabilistic forecasts yield PIT histograms that are flat, or uniform.
 Under-dispersed (not enough spread in the ensemble) forecasts have U-shaped PIT histograms while over-dispersed forecasts have bell-shaped histograms.
 In MET, the PIT calculation uses a normal distribution fit to the ensemble forecasts.
 In many cases, use of other distributions would be better.

 RANK
 ~~~~

 Called "RANK" in ORANK output :numref:`table_ES_header_info_es_out_ORANK`

-The rank of an observation, compared to all members of an ensemble forecast, is a measure of dispersion of the forecasts (Hamill, 2001).
+The rank of an observation, compared to all members of an ensemble forecast, is a measure of dispersion of the forecasts (:ref:`Hamill, 2001 <Hamill-2001>`).
 When ensemble forecasts possesses the same amount of variability as the corresponding observations, then the rank of the observation will follow a discrete uniform distribution.
 Thus, a rank histogram will be approximately flat.

 The rank histogram does not provide information about the accuracy of ensemble forecasts.
 Further, examination of "rank" only makes sense for ensembles of a fixed size.
 Thus, if ensemble members are occasionally unavailable, the rank histogram should not be used.
 The PIT may be used instead.